IBM/istio101/workshop/exercise-8/README.md

         - denyrequest.checknothing
     ```

-2. Verify that you service is denied:
+2. Verify that the service is denied:

     ```sh
     curl http://$INGRESS_IP/
     ```
-    You should the error message `PERMISSION_DENIED:denyall.denier.istio-system:Not allowed`.
+    You should see the error message `PERMISSION_DENIED:denyall.denier.istio-system:Not allowed`.

-3. Clean up the rule.
+3. Delete the rule.
     ```sh
     istioctl delete -f mixer-rule-denial.yaml
     ```